wp-plugins/mute-screamer/readme.txt

 * Configure PHPIDS exceptions, html and json fields
 * Display a warning page
 * Log users out of WP Admin
+* Auto updates of default_filter.xml and Converter.php from phpids.org
+* Auto update shows a diff of changes to be updated
 * Removes all options and database tables when deleted via the Plugins admin page

 == Installation ==